MorenoMiguelES/CD-computdynamics/INSTALL.md

 `conda activate fenicsx-0.9.0`

 After the first installation, you need only to type `conda activate fenicsx-0.9.0` to use fenicsx on a terminal.
+Then, open a new Terminal window (or [navigate](https://help.ubuntu.com/community/UsingTheTerminal) use `cd` command) and run `python3 namefile.py`, where namefile is the name of your .py file.

+Note: to see the environments installed in Conda, type: `conda env list`

 ## Windows